Discounts and exemptions

-- Where a property has been unfurnished and unoccupied for two years or more, it will be charged at a rate of 150% council tax (unless you're in the Armed Forces, or the property is an annexe).
+- Where a property has been unfurnished and unoccupied for two years or more, from 1 April 2019 the bill will be 200% of the council tax.
+(The premium will not be charged if you're in the Armed Forces, or the property is an annexe).

 - Where another property is occupied as tied accommodation, a second home receives 50% discount.

 - Chalets receive a 50% discount if they are only able to be occupied for part of the year.

 - A 50% discount may be available for annexes in some limited circumstances.

 Click on the links below to find out more about each discount and how to apply

 If a property is occupied by only one adult who is counted for Council Tax as their main residence a 25% discount applies.

 Empty property discount